David Horne, Ph.D.

 Driving Drug Discovery through Synthetic Chemistry, Individualized Medicine, and the Creation of New Platform Technologies

 Natural products possess a long and storied history in the discovery of lead compounds and important medicines for the treatment of human disease.
-This is particularly notable in the area of cancer research, where, according to data published by the National Cancer Institute, 74% of the small-molecule chemical entities introduced as new drugs worldwide between 1981-2001 can be traced to or were inspired by natural products.
+This is particularly notable in the area of cancer research, where, according to data published by the National Cancer Institute, 74 percent of the small molecule chemical entities introduced as new drugs worldwide between 1981 to 2001 can be traced to or were inspired by natural products.
 Moreover, natural products synthesis is an integral part of the drug development process.
 Pharmacophore identification, optimization of lead compounds, and creating novel structural scaffolds inspired by nature are achieved by synthetic means.

 An integral aspect of our research program at City of Hope involves the application of complex molecule synthesis to the generation and development of novel therapeutic agents for the molecular-targeted treatment of cancer and diabetes.
 Particular attention is paid to the creation of new pharmacophore scaffolds, physiochemical properties, and understanding the genetic and mechanistic aspects of cancers in order to develop and apply the personalized therapy.
 Below are representative examples of translational projects that are currently being advanced to early phase clinical trials.